mcrocco/osticket-prereqs/README.md

 </p>
 <br />

+<h3>Install osTicket & Enable PHP Extensions</h3>
 <p>
 <img src="https://i.imgur.com/a1eHMzM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 After registering PHP, go back to the installation files and download osTicket v1.15.8.
-Once the zip file is extracted, copy the "upload folder" to c:\inetpub\wwwroot
+Once the zip file is extracted, copy the "upload" folder to c:\inetpub\wwwroot
   - Within wwwroot, rename "upload" to "osTicket" and restart IIS again In IIS, go to Sites, Default and then osTicket
-  - On the right-hand side click Browse *:80 to take you to the webpage that osTicket is running on.
+  - On the right-hand side, click Browse *:80 to take you to the webpage that osTicket is running on.

 At this point the picture above is what should be showing on the web page, minus a couple of check marks.
 To enable more extensions, go to IIS, Sites, Default and then osTicket.
 Select PHP Manager and individually select php_imap.dll, php_intl.dll & php_opcache.dll and then select enable in the top right for each.
 Refreshing the osTicket webpage will show more checkmarks like what is shown above.
 </p>
 <br />

+<h3>Install HeidiSQL</h3>
 <p>
 <img src="https://i.imgur.com/j72YKDH.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Before installing HeidiSQL, ost-sampleconfig.php needs to be renamed to ost-config.php.
-This can be found in the C:\inetpub\wwwroot\osTicket\include directory.
-Additionally, ost-config.php needs to have a permission of everyone having access to the file.
+Before installing HeidiSQL, "ost-sampleconfig.php" needs to be renamed to "ost-config.php".
+This can be found in the "C:\inetpub\wwwroot\osTicket\include" directory.
+Additionally, "ost-config.php" needs to have a permission of everyone having access to the file.
 So, right-click the file, select Properties, Security and then Advanced.
-Choose Disable Inheritance and Remove All to get rid of all of the default permissions, and then go to New Permissions, type in "everyone", check names, and give this all of the access privileges.
+Choose Disable Inheritance and Remove All to get rid of all of the default permissions, and then go to New Permissions, type in "everyone", Check Names, and give this all of the access privileges.

 Now we can go back to the installation files and install HeidiSQL
   - After opening HeidiSQL, create a new session and create a password to remember